 Learning, Development and Innovation – our training courses

 In accordance with current restrictions all training events have been postponed.
-The Learning, Development and Innovation team at Community Justice Scotland are currently looking at how we can best support learning in the sector during this time.
+Our Learning, Development and Innovation Team are currently looking at how we can best support learning in the sector during this time.
+Returning to Face to Face Delivery Safely outlines how we will approach the safe restart of our face to face training courses.
+Click here to download and read more.

 As part of our response to the Covid-19 outbreak we’ve released new resource packs to support Practitioners, Criminal Justice Social Workers and all those working in in Community Justice settings.
 You can access the resources by joining our group on the Knowledge Hub, here: https://khub.net/web/community-justice-scotland-training-resource-packs